CCH iFirm Taxprep Annual Tax Update for T1,T2,T3 and Forms – Live Webinar February 10 & 11, 2026

 T2 Tax and Form Changes

-• New forms for the Clean Energy Tax Credits
+• New forms for the Clean Economy Tax Credits

 T3 Tax and Form Changes